 Combine the beans, canned tomatoes, scallions, and cilantro or parsley in a food processor or blender and process until well pureed.
 Transfer to a large serving container and stir in the lemon juice, chili powder, and cumin.

 Place the green pepper and fresh tomatoes in the food processor and pulse on and off 2 or 3 times.
 Add the olives and pulse on and off quickly, 2 or 3 times more, or until the vegetables are finely chopped (approximately 1/4-inch pieces).

-Stir into the bean puree, then add the chilies if desired.
-Stir in enough stock or water to achieve a medium-thick consistency.
+Stir in enough stock or water to give the a medium-thick consistency.
 Serve at once or cover and refrigerate until needed.

 Variation: Garnish each serving with diced avocado and extra scallions.

 Per serving: Calories: 180; Total fat: 3g; Protein: 10g; Fiber: 10g; Carbs: 31g; Sodium: 465mg

 - Here are more recipes for cold summer soups.